Supreme-Zungula/Camagru/readme.md

 NOTE: These were my early days of PHP and web dev, so most of the code here does not follow the best practices.
 It safe to say that everything here is glued together.
 Have fun looking at this nightmare.
+If you want to steal this code, you are more than welcome to do so.
+BUT please try to add some life to it and elevate it from its peasantry status to at least a noble.